eveningglow/MoCo/README.md

 ## Dataset
 ### ImageNet
 Download the dataset and untar.
+It will create subdirectories for each class with images belonging to that class.
 ```
 cd dataset
 wget http://www.image-net.org/challenges/LSVRC/2012/nnoupb/ILSVRC2012_img_train.tar